skybert/skybert-net/src/pages/recommended-reading.urls.md

-to be decided when it comes to taking it into production: https://www.federacy.com/docker_image_vulnerabilities https://www.certdepot.net/death-of-docker/ https://www.youtube.com/watch?v=2v-vTH71nSc https://thehftguy.com/2017/02/23/docker-in-production-an-update/
+to be decided when it comes to taking it into production: https://www.federacy.com/docker_image_vulnerabilities https://www.certdepot.net/death-of-docker/

+Really interesting to see what's moving in the container world.
+RedHat is really shaking things up in the Docker world: https://www.youtube.com/watch?v=2v-vTH71nSc

+https://thehftguy.com/2017/02/23/docker-in-production-an-update/

 ### Windows
 An interesting extension to Cygwin: